Updated: Oct 12, 2022

 Bree looks forward to exploring different plants in the future as well as expanding the learning opportunities for students.
 During the 2022-23 school year, Bree plans for early elementary students to begin measuring the herbs’ growth and older students to learn the importance of the pH levels of the water.

 Firsthand observation and hands on learning opportunities have helped science literally “come to life” for the students of Okatie Elementary through their hydroponic garden and the creativity of their teacher.
+This project was funded by The Bargain Box of Hilton Head.
+We are grateful for their continued support over many years.

 We love to hear and share the success stories of the projects funded through Innovative Teacher grants.
 And we look forward to the many projects that will be funded in the Fall 2023 grant cycle.
 So teachers and staff of Beaufort County public schools - apply today!
 Click here to submit your application.